9 Great Achievements of Queen Victoria

 Credited with the Victorian Era.

 Victoria’s great influence on the kingdom made her a popular political figure.
 The Queen had very strict morals and family values.
 Queen Victoria’s reign was one of the longest in the British monarchy; she ruled for 63 years.
 Her long duration on the throne ushered in the “Victorian era”.
 Her era, in particular, saw the United Kingdom evolve in several spheres: scientifically, politically, culturally and industrially.
-She expanded the British Empire to include places all across Asia and Africa.
+She also expanded the British Empire to include places all across Asia and Africa.

 Survived Several Assassination Attempts